kirby-deprecated-plugins/kirby-sync/docs/hub.md

 ### plugin.sync.domains

-To be able to sync the content you need to have domains.
+To be able to sync the content you need to setup some domains.
 You also need to setup the parents that are allowed to be synced.

 **Example**

 In the example below `projects/project-a` will be sent to `example.com` when it's saved on the hub domain.

-- `projects/project-a` will not match the first rule, `projects/project-k`, because `projects/project-a` is not a direct match, or a child of `projects/project-k`.
-- `projects/project-a` will match `projects` because it's a child of `projects`.

 ```php
 c::set('plugin.sync.domains', [